NZMSA/2021-Phase-2/2. Backend/Docs/7-implement-graphql-mutations.md

    You'll notice that the`?` means the field is nullable.
 When we edit a student if the field is null we want to not update the field.

-2. With our inputs defined, under `Students` folder let's create a `StudentMutation.cs` file.
+2. With our inputs defined, under `Students` folder let's create a `StudentMutations.cs` file.
 The file contains the mutations AddStudent and EditStudent which does their job by using the entity framework.

    ```csharp
    using System;